shuaiby18/eecs4413-final-project/README.md

 1. Clone to repo.
 2. Fill in .env.local and rename it to .env
+3. run the seed command 'npm run seed'
-3. Start project using "npm run dev"
+4. Start project using "npm run dev"

 # Tools used: